gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

    :depth: 1
    :local:

-UI customisation is provided mostly via overriding of app resources: theme, styles, dimensions, strings, colors, texts, etc.
+UI customization is provided mostly via overriding of app resources: theme, styles, dimensions, strings, colors, texts, etc.

-We provide global customisation options which are applied on all screens consistently.
-Screen specific customisations are only needed for images and texts.
+We provide global customization options which are applied on all screens consistently.
+Screen specific customizations are only needed for images and texts.

-Overview of UI Customisation Options
+Overview of UI Customization Options
 ------------------------------------

 Styles